DineshPanicker/LidarRadarProject/ReadMe.md

 ## 🙋‍♂️ Author

-This project is implemented by a student at RWU as part of the "Lidar and Radar Systems" course.
+This project is implemented at RWU as part of the "Lidar and Radar Systems" course.
 Reach out for questions or collaboration!